archipellabs/snow-ansible-automation/docs/11-notes.md

   the targets are throwaway containers; the "change" the push playbook applies is a demo content deploy.
 - **Vault is dev-mode (in-memory, token auth).** The secret store is real HashiCorp Vault but runs `-dev`: in-memory (a container restart loses the secrets — re-seed with `bootstrap/4_vault/seed.py`), auto-unsealed, one root token.
-Production = a persistent, unsealed Vault with **AppRole** auth.
-And because eda-server can't resolve secrets at runtime, the AWX EDA secret is materialised into the activation at config time (finding 17), unlike the controller's live lookup.
+Production = a persistent, unsealed Vault with **AppRole** auth (and a native EDA-secret lookup — see finding 17).
 - **Config-as-code is hybrid.** The **EDA layer is declarative** (`infra.aap_configuration` via the GitOps Configure EDA job template); the controller, ServiceNow and Keycloak config are still **bespoke stdlib Python** over the REST APIs (transparent, zero-dependency).
 A fully-standard setup would move those to